UAE Weather: Red, Yellow Alerts Issued Due To Thick Fog Speed Limit Reduced On Some Roads

-The weather today is expected to be fair in general and partly cloudy at times, as per a forecast by the National Centre of Meteorology.
+The weather today is expected to be fair to partly cloudy in general, with clouds appearing Eastward by afternoon, as per a forecast by the National Centre of Meteorology.

-Residents woke up to thick fog in most parts of the UAE as the NCM issued red and yellow alerts.
-Motorists have been warned of reduced visibility until 10am today.
+The NCM issued red and yellow alerts in most parts of the country due to thick fog.
+Residents have been warned of reduced visibility until 10am today.

-The Abu Dhabi Police has reduced speed limit on some roads in the emirate.
-Taking to X, the authority announced the activation of reduced speed limit system to 80km/hr on Abu Dhabi - Al Ain road (Zayed Military City - Sweihan), (Al Khtam - Rimah), Al Ain (Rumah - Al Khazna) road and Sheikh Tahnoun bin Mohammed Road (Masaken - Al-Faqaa).
+The Abu Dhabi Police activated speed reduction system to 80km/hr on few roads in the emirate.
+These are Ghayathi - Bidae road, Abu Dhabi - Al Ain road (Tilal Swaihan - Kubri Bridge), (Alsaahil Station - Hameem) road, (Madinat Zayed - Al Mirfa) road, Abu Dhabi - Al Ain road (Rimah - Al Khaznah) and Al Ain - Dubai road (Al Jubaib - Al Hiyar).

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Dubai Police has also issued a warning to motorists, advising them to stay focused on the road, reduce their speed, and maintain a safe distance.
-Fog is causing low visibility across some internal and external routes in the city.

-Low clouds are set to appear over the east by afternoon, with a slight decrease in temperatures.
+The authority also called on motorists to exercise caution due to reduced visibility.
+They are urged to follow changing speed limits displayed on electronic information boards.

-Weather conditions are likely to get humid by night and Friday morning with fog or mist formation over some coastal and internal areas.
+The weather will be humid by night and Saturday morning with a chance of fog or mist formation over some coastal and internal areas.

-Light to moderate winds are set to blow.
-The sea will be slight to moderate at times in the Arabian Gulf and slight in Oman Sea.
+Light to moderate winds are expected to blow, freshening at times westward.
+The sea will be slight in the Arabian Gulf and in the Oman Sea.

-Lowest temperature is expected to drop to 8oC in mountainous parts of the country, with the highest reaching 30oC in internal areas.
+Lowest temperature is expected to drop to 7oC in mountainous parts of the country, with the highest reaching 29oC in internal areas.

 ALSO READ: